jspenger/sporks3/README.md

 Sporks3 leverages the Scala 3 macro system to make the serialization/pickling process as safe as possible.
 It does so by the following principles (c.f. [[Miller, Haller, and Odersky 2014]](https://link.springer.com/chapter/10.1007/978-3-662-44202-9_13), [[Haller 2022]](https://dl.acm.org/doi/10.1145/3550198.3550428)).

-**SporkObject.**
+**SporkObjectBuilder.**
-Compile time checks ensure that any `SporkObject` is a top-level object, therefore satisfying the [portable-scala-reflect](https://github.com/portable-scala/portable-scala-reflect) requirements.
+Compile time checks ensure that any `SporkObjectBuilder` is a top-level object, therefore satisfying the [portable-scala-reflect](https://github.com/portable-scala/portable-scala-reflect) requirements.
-Thus, invoking the `pack` and `build` methods are guaranteed to not cause a runtime error.
+Thus, invoking the `pack` and `unwrap` methods are guaranteed to not cause a runtime error.
-Further, as a `SporkObject` is a top-level object, it can only access other top-level singleton objects.
+Further, as a `SporkObjectBuilder` is a top-level object, it can only access other top-level singleton objects.

-**SporkClass.**
+**SporkClassBuilder.**
-Compile time checks ensure that any `SporkClass` is concrete; has a public constructor; and is a not a local class, e.g. nested inside a method, thus satisfying the [portable-scala-reflect](https://github.com/portable-scala/portable-scala-reflect) requirements
+Compile time checks ensure that any `SporkClassBuilder` is concrete; has a public constructor; and is a not a local class, e.g. nested inside a method, thus satisfying the [portable-scala-reflect](https://github.com/portable-scala/portable-scala-reflect) requirements
-Furthermore, checks ensure that a `SporkClass` cannot be nested inside another class, i.e., it must be a top-level class.
+Furthermore, checks ensure that a `SporkClassBuilder` cannot be nested inside another class, i.e., it must be a top-level class.
-Last, a final check ensures that a `SporkClass`'s constructor has an empty parameter list, this is an internal requirement of the implementation.
+Last, a final check ensures that a `SporkClassBuilder`'s constructor has an empty parameter list, this is an internal requirement of the implementation.
-This way, invoking the `pack` and `build` methods are guaranteed to not cause a runtime error.
+This way, invoking the `pack` and `unwrap` methods are guaranteed to not cause a runtime error.

 **Spork Lambda.**
 A compile time check ensures that the body of the lambda only accesses its own parameters and other top-level object singletons.
-By this mechanism, it is guaranteed to not cause a runtime error to invoke `pack` and `build` methods on it.
+By this mechanism, it is guaranteed to not cause a runtime error to invoke `pack` and `unwrap` methods on it.

 ## Roadmap
 - Add the `Duplicable` trait from Spores3, together with weaker and stronger sporks.